coin100-dao/.github/profile/README.md

 Balances are tracked in a large integer unit called “gons.”
 The global `gonsPerFragment` variable determines how these translate into user balances.
 On rebase, adjusting `gonsPerFragment` updates everyone’s balance proportionally in O(1) complexity.

 ### Rebase Mechanism
 The rebase mechanism adjusts the total supply based on the new market capitalization and current price.
-During presale, a fixed price is used, and post-presale, the price is determined by the single liquidity pool (C100/USDC).
+During presale, a fixed price is used, and post-presale, the price is determined by averaging prices from multiple approved liquidity pools (C100/USDC).
 This ensures accurate and real-time supply adjustments aligned with market conditions.

 ## Governance